Shin Kamen Rider (film): Filming

+Visual effects

+Visual effects for the film were created by Shirogumi.

 Release

 Marketing

+The first teaser was revealed at a press conference on September 30, along with the casting of leads Ikematsu and Hamabe.
+The teaser is a faithful recreation of the original series' opening title sequence, and revealed the designs of Kamen Rider, his Cyclone motorcycle and the iconic villain Spider Man.
 In February 2022, Toho, Khara, Toei, and Tsuburaya Productions announced a collaborative project titled "Shin Japan Heroes Universe" for merchandise, special events and tie-ins.
-The project unites films that Anno had worked on that bear the katakana title "Shin" (シン・), such as Evangelion: 3.0+1.0 Thrice Upon a Time, Shin Godzilla, Shin Ultraman and Shin Kamen Rider.
+The project unites films that Anno had worked on that bear the katakana title "Shin" (シン・), such as Shin Godzilla (2016), Evangelion: 3.0+1.0 Thrice Upon a Time (2021), Shin Ultraman (2022), and Shin Kamen Rider.
 A statue depicting the film's incarnation of Kamen Rider was displayed alongside a statue of the 2016 incarnation of Godzilla and a statue of the 2022 incarnation of Ultraman as part of the Hideaki Anno Exhibition at the Abeno Harukas Art Museum, located in Abeno-ku, Osaka.

-The theatrical release poster and a second trailer, as well as additional casting information, were unveiled on May 13th, 2022, alongside the theatrical release of Shin Ultraman.
+The theatrical release poster and a second trailer, as well as additional casting information, were unveiled on May 13, 2022, alongside the theatrical release of Shin Ultraman.

+Theatrical

-TheatricalShin Kamen Rider premiered at selected Japanese theaters on March 17, 2023 at 6:00 p.m. and was released nationwide the following day.
+Shin Kamen Rider premiered at selected Japanese theaters on March 17, 2023 at 6:00 p.m. and was released nationwide the following day.
 The cast had a "stage greeting" on the former date and the film was also screened in IMAX, 4DX and Dolby Cinema theaters.
-In April 2021, Shirakura declared the film would be released internationally, but the exact date was undecided.
+In April 2021, Shirakura declared the film would be released internationally, but the exact date was still undecided.
+The film was released theatrically in the United States on May 31, 2023 via Fathom Events.
+In Southeast Asia, the film was released by Neofilms in Indonesia on June 30, the Philippines on July 5, Malaysia on July 6, and Singapore on July 20.